-You must also include the Untag VLAN ID in the Members field when defining ID and want the port to pass traffic on VLANs 200 and 300, you would enter: 1,200,300.
+You must also include the Untag VLAN ID in the Members field when defining the VLANs that a General port will pass.
+For example, if you enter 1 as the Untag VLAN ID and want the port to pass traffic on VLANs 200 and 300, you would enter: 1,200,300.